tinymce/tinymce-docs/get-started/work-with-plugins.md

 ### Code plugin

-The `code` plugin is one of the more popular plugins because it can expose the editable area's raw `html` to the user.
-It also provides a great example because it adds controls to the menubar and toolbar as well as having advanced customization options.
+The [Code]({{ site.baseurl }}/plugins/code/) plugin is one of the more popular plugins because it can expose the editable area's raw `html` to the user.
+It also provides a great example because it adds a menu item and toolbar button as well as having advanced customization options.

 Obviously the first thing we need to do is include the actual `plugins` key and assign it a value.
 Since we're starting with the `code` plugin that value is by happy coincidence `"code"`.